malomohq/klaviyo-elixir/README.md

 are making a request to a public API (Track and Identify) or a private API (Metrics, Profiles, Lists, Campaigns and Templates).

-This library will handle this for you transparently.
+This library will handle this for you automatically.
 The only thing you need to do is provide the appropriate API key to the `:private_api_key` and `:public_api_key` configuration options.